asok-mirror/Deep_Learning_ANN_Classification_Mnist_DataSet/README.md

-# Keras Classification - Mnist dataset
+# Keras Classification - Mnist dataset (handwriting recognition)

 1) Change the root directory in the jupyter notebook